-Our empirical strategy to estimate the effect of digital technologies on the demand for skills relies on substantial variation across three dimensions: municipalities, industrial categories, and time.
-Furthermore, we explore the fact that Brazilian employers are exposed to varying degrees of de facto labor regulations, as measured by the number of Ministry of Labor inspections per establishment in the city and broad sector, and analyze how the effect of digital technologies on the demand for skills depends on the enforcement of labor regulations.
+Our empirical strategy to estimate the effect of digital technology on the demand for skills is based on a triple differences, or difference-in-difference-in-differences, approach.
+It relies on substantial variation across three different dimensions: municipalities (comparing cities with early versus late internet adoption), industrial categories (comparing industries with high versus low ICT intensity), and time (comparing cities before and after internet adoption).
+Furthermore, we exploit the fact that Brazilian employers are exposed to varying degrees of de facto labor regulations, as measured by the number of Ministry of Labor inspections per establishment in the city and broad sector, and analyze how the effect of digital technology on the demand for skills depends on the enforcement of labor regulations.